 Conchita lowered her head to accept the gift.
-“Thank you.”
 It was a great honor to be declared a shaman.
-She looked down at the amulet that rested against her chest, picking it up, holding it between her fingers, still not believing the stone her father had worn since she was a child was now hers.
+She looked down at the amulet that rested against her chest, picking it up, holding it between her fingers, still not believing the shiny stone her father had worn since she was a child was now hers.

 Pahtia continued, “I will ask my helper spirits to be your helpers.
 All that I have is now yours.”

-He opened the medicine pouch’s drawstrings, reaching inside to take out a purple quartz cluster.
+He opened the medicine pouch’s drawstrings, reaching inside to take out an amethyst cluster.
 He held it up between his bony fingers.
 “This has magical powers.
 Hold out your hand.”
 He placed it securely in her palm.
-“This stone holds the vibration of Mother Earth.
+“This stone holds the vibrations of Mother Earth.
 Keep it safe.”
 He pulled out a jaguar’s curved claw.
 “Not Taslia,” he clarified, referring to his totem animal, which also happened to be a jaguar.
 “This was my first kill.
 I was brave and used only a spear.
 Very dangerous.
 Very strong energy.”
 He handed it to Conchita before he once more dug into his bag, removing a plant root.
 “This is a wise root.
 It knows the secrets of the rainforest.”
 Pahtia placed it in Conchita’s hand beside the other sacred articles.
 Next, he extracted a human tooth, staring at it as if he was remembering how he acquired it so many years ago, then, without an explanation, he returned it to the pouch.

 “Stop it.
 You are scaring me.”